viperproject/gobra/artifact/README.md

             ```
             docker run --volume $PWD/sync_$(date +%Y-%m-%d_%H-%M):/home/gobra/sync --env GOBRATESTS_REPETITIONS=5 gobraverifier/gobra-artifact:v1 /bin/bash ./benchmark.sh
             ```
-Note that the non-interactive docker commands will automatically return after executing the specified commands.
+Note that the non-interactive docker commands will automatically return after executing the specified command.
 In the interactive sessions, `exit` can be used in the container to exit and stop the container.

 In case of permission errors while using `--volume $PWD/sync_$(date +%Y-%m-%d_%H-%M):/home/gobra/sync` the following command line option can be used instead.
 Note however that `$PWD/sync` has to already exist on the host: